wixplosives/stylable.io/docs/guides/shared-classes.md

 :::note

-For the `.emphasisBox` selector, we manually added the `.root` class to avoid overriding `emphasisBox` outside of this scope.
+For the `.emphasisBox` selector, we manually added the `.root` class to avoid overriding `emphasisBox` outside this scope.

 :::